 8 pairs of socks (for cold days and nights)

 2 pairs of pajamas

 1 pillow case or empty draw-string bag for dirty laundry

 1 dish set of (non-breakable) plate, bowl, cup, fork and spoon.

 1 pair of sneakers / running shoes (for cold days and harinamas).

-Now that you have all that lying there in front of you, roll it up tight into “rolls” military packing style, so you can fit more in less space.
+Now that you have all that lying there in front of you, roll it up tight into “rolls” military-packing style, so you can fit more in less space.
 Does it all fit nicely into your medium-sized duffel bag?
 If not, trim down.
-You will survive with 8 sets of under garments, 3 sets of cold-day casual wear, 4 sets of devotional clothes… You will, you will, you will survive 🙂 Tuck your shoes inside a plastic bag into your sleeping bag if you run out of space.
+You will survive with 8 sets of under garments, 3 sets of cold-day casual wear, 4 sets of devotional clothes… Stuff socks into your shoes.

 Recommended Contents for Carry-on Backpack: